zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 and traverse the halls towards the exit, my pulse and my pace quickening with each shout of merriment from those of my crew that still remain.
 This fever-dream culminates in the near total blotting out of all my misgivings as I take that first step onto the bloodstained soil that makes up the Eastern end of Niagara.
 I make every attempt to survey the destruction that litters the land, with each being foiled by tears too long dammed, so that I collapse to run the blood, dirt and metal through my fingers.
 But in this moment, I weep not for Stuart or Tsing or even Aarakis.
 I weep in the knowledge that I clutch in my fists a land which, for the first time in my life, I can call mine.
-Should the clarity of history judge our war a mistake, should
+Should the arbiter of history judge our war a mistake, should
 I have at my deathbed only the ghosts of my crimes for solace, in this moment I know that some mistakes are worth fighting for."

 --Aarakis:
-Mission 1 (): "Captain's Log >"
+Mission 1 (): "Captain's Log > 0400 hours: Reception of orders
+			       0448 hours: Departure for target
+			       0515 hours: Stimulating conversation with Dr. Francis Stuart
+					   --Subject: "

 "Captain's Log >"